What typically causes sports injuries? #

 - If you sustain a significant injury such as a possible broken bone or significant ligament or tendon injury you should attend the emergency department for assessment.

-- If the injury is not severe enough to seek immediate attention you can either choose to see your GP or attend a sports injuries clinic to be seen by a sports doctor.
+- If the injury is not severe enough to seek immediate attention you can either choose to see your GP or attend a sports injury clinic to be seen by a Sports Doctor.

 Preventing sports injuries #

 - Manage injuries appropriately to avoid secondary injuries

 - Understand the demands of the sport or activity